 There are a few little stores and restaurants on the road around Omshanty where you can grab dinner or a couple beers.
 To get into town, you can catch a bus that runs routinely to and from Leticia.

-The staff at Omshanty were great and very helpful.
+The staff at Omshanty were also great, and very helpful.
 They set up our river tour and had a few tours of their own they offered.
 I wanted to do the night fishing, but the guide said the water was a bit too low to catch much.
 Still a night tour is supposedly the best way to get a view of most of the nocturnal wildlife.

-Places to Eat and Drink in Leticia
+Places to Eat in Leticia

 In town there are a number of restaurants and cafes, all with pretty standard fare at reasonable prices.
 Most of them are centered around the main plaza or the streets running in or out of it.
 There are a few little bars by the main plaza as well where you can grab a drink.